teknohog/bittools/README.txt

 For some coins, the difficulty jumps around considerably during a single day, making it hard to estimate long-term returns.
 This script is used to maintain a sliding average.
+In addition, the linear regression provides a short-term trend (use -v).

 To first collect the difficulty history, have something like this in
 crontab: